alkc/flockingboids/README.md

 # FlockingBoids

-A cozy project I made in 2015 (I think) in a state of perpeutal panic for the course "Theoretical Modelling in Biology (B-KUL-G0G41A)" at KU Leuven.
-The code and documentation is preserved here in all its frantic glory (for the purpose of maximizing nostalgia).
+A cozy project I made in 2015/2016 (I think) in a state of perpeutal panic for the course "Theoretical Modelling in Biology (B-KUL-G0G41A)" at KU Leuven.
+The code and documentation is reserved here in all its frantic glory entirely out of nostalgia.

+I should probably mention here that my Python code has gotten better since I finished this :x

 ## What's it do?